 Anyone who knows anything about Blackjack will have heard, at least in passing, about the MIT Blackjack Team.
-The team were a group of students and ex-students from the Massachusetts Institute of Technology (MIT), Harvard Business School, Harvard University and other leading colleges who used card-counting techniques to beat casinos at blackjack.
+The team was a group of students and ex-students from the Massachusetts Institute of Technology (MIT), Harvard Business School, Harvard University, and other leading colleges who used card-counting techniques to beat casinos at blackjack.

-MIT first took a serious interest in blackjack when they ran a course called ‘How to Gamble if you must’ which was attended by students from one of their campus dorms Conner 3, who already had quite an interest in blackjack.
-Following the course the group were excited about what they had learned and decided to take a trip to Atlantic City in the spring of 1979.
+MIT first took a serious interest in blackjack when they created a course called ‘How To Gamble If You Must’.
+It was attended by students who already had quite an interest in blackjack.
+Following the course, the group was excited about what they learned and decided to take a trip to Atlantic City in the spring of 1979.

-All bar two of the group went their separate ways following graduation – JP Massar and Jonathan, both of whom remained in MA.
-They got together with a professional blackjack player and an investor and went to Atlantic City in December to play following a ruling that made it illegal for the casinos there to bar card counters.
+Two of the group went their separate ways following graduation.
+They teamed up with a professional blackjack player and went to Atlantic City following a ruling that made it illegal for the casinos there to bar card counters.

 The MITs first stake was $89,000 with ten players playing on the bank, including Massar and Kaplan.
-Within ten weeks they doubled their original stake and profits per hour were $162.50 – profits were split in proportion to playing hours and computer simulated win rates and the players earned approx $80 an hour, and investors returns in excess of 250%.
+Within ten weeks they doubled their original stake and profits per hour were $162.50.
+Those profits were split in proportion to playing hours and computer-simulated win rates and the players earned approx $80 an hour, with investors return in excess of 250%.

-Techniques utilised included not just card counting but advanced shuffle and ace tracking techniques, with Al Francesco’s techniques, as had been published in his team mate Ken Uston’s book Million Dollar Blackjack just prior to the formation of the MIT team, the approach the team predominantly took.
+Techniques utilised included not just card counting but advanced shuffle and ace tracking techniques.
+They included Al Francesco’s techniques, as had been published in his teammate Ken Uston’s book Million Dollar Blackjack just prior to the formation of the MIT team, the approach the team predominantly took.